-- 1. Communicating with another student during an examination or guiz; - 2.
+- 1. Communicating with another student during an examination or quiz; - 2.
 Copying material during an examination or quiz; - 3.
 Copying another person's assignment; - 4.
-Allowing a student to copy from one's examination or guiz; - 5.
+Allowing a student to copy from one's examination or quiz; - 5.
 Allowing a student to copy from one's assignment; - 6.
 Using unauthorized notes or devices during an examination or guiz; - 7.
 Using unauthorized notes, online resources, or devices; - 8.
-Obtaining, removing, accepting, or sharing a copy of and/or information about an examination or quiz without the knowledge and consent of the teacher; - 9.
-Submitting a paper or project which is not the student's work, including issues related to plagiarism (see definition below); - 10.
-Sharing or supplying a student with a paper, project, or assignment that assists them in obtaining credit for that work, including issues related to plagiarism (see definition below); - 11.
-Changing answers and seeking credit on an assignment or examination after the work has been graded and returned; - 12.
-Altering a teacher's grading system; - 13.
-Using an electronic translator to look up any phrases or conjugated verbs to complete an assignment without the express consent of the teacher; - 14.
+Using unauthorized artificial intelligence technology; - 9.
+Obtaining, removing, accepting, or sharing a copy of and/or information about an examination or quiz without the knowledge and consent of the teacher; - 10.
+Submitting a paper or project which is not the student's work, including issues related to plagiarism (see definition below); - 11.
+Sharing or supplying a student with a paper, project, or assignment that assists them in obtaining credit for that work, including issues related to plagiarism (see definition below); - 12.
+Changing answers and seeking credit on an assignment or examination after the work has been graded and returned; - 13.
+Altering a teacher's grading system; - 14.
+Using an electronic translator to look up any phrases or conjugated verbs to complete an assignment without the express consent of the teacher; - 15.
 Receiving inappropriate outside assistance that significantly alters or replaces the student's original work.